 ** In view of BACP guidelines on Coronavirus outbreak, in most circumstances, I will be pleased to undertake/continue your therapy online (VSee) or by phone.
 Should you wish to discuss further, please do get in touch.**

-Online or telephone communication can be a useful way to access counselling when face to face work is not possible.
+Online or telephone communication can be a useful way to access counselling/therapy when face to face work is not possible.

 It may be that geographical location prevents us from meeting face to face or perhaps it is difficult for you to travel independently.
 Alternatively, it may be preferable for you to have a consultation in the privacy of your own home.

-I am happy to work with you online or by phone, as follows:
+I am happy to explore the possibility of working with you online or by phone, as follows: